Apgoldberg1/Dex-Net-5.0/README.md

 - 18 million parameters
 - 10240 (batch size 512), 24100 (batch size 8192) inferences per second on a single 2080Ti
 - 6 hours of training on a single 2080 Ti
-- Trained with batch size of 256
+- Trained with a batch size of 256
 - Trained with SGD and 0.9 momentum
 - FC-GQ-CNN version available